Dinner With Lucy

 Livewire compiler bug

 Livewire 4.2.2's component detector uses a greedy regex with the s (dotall) flag to check for class-based components.
-It spans past the closing PHP tag into the Blade template, so any Volt component whose HTML contained the word "new" — a "new cookbook" button, a "new recipe" link — was misidentified as a class-based component and broke the page.
+It spans past the closing PHP tag into the Blade template, so any Volt component whose HTML contained the word "new" (a "new cookbook" button, a "new recipe" link) was misidentified as a class-based component and broke the page.
 The fix, PatchedLivewireFinder in app/Support/, extracts just the PHP block with a separate regex first, then runs the class-detection check on that substring only.
 It's swapped into the container in AppServiceProvider.

-Architecture
+Architecture and theming

 Explore